labmec/dfnMesh/README.md

-# Repository ReservoirSimulator
+# Repository DFNMesh

-Gathers subprojects that share a common library source code.
-Library source code is located in folder "lib", which can be included by subprojects to be read during compile/build time.
+The main goal of this project is to provide an intersection searching and processing tool that is able to insert planes into a tridimensional mesh and split them in order to reconstruct the mesh describing a fractured medium for Discrete Fracture Network (DFN) methods.